advikasm/506/README.md

 - Timing symmetry.
 We mirror the CPU flow: a warm-up kernel timed with CUDA events, then compute num_iterations from the warm-up, then time the main kernel loop and report ms/iter, GFLOP/s, GB/s.
 - The CUDA program (spmv-cuda.cu) adapts the same COO idea but offloads the computation to the GPU.

+## Advantages
+- Thousands of threads allow nearly all nonzeros to be processed in parallel.
+- GPU memory bandwidth (~900 GB/s) far exceeds CPU bandwidth.
+- SIMT model makes this fine-grained parallelism practical

 ### Core Modifications
 - Memory Allocation:
 cudaMalloc used for all COO arrays and vectors.